I’ve written about the common misconception that applying for credit cards hurts your credit score.

-While it’s true that an inquiry on your credit report can ding your score a couple of points short term, in reality there are several metrics that can positively be impacted by opening new credit cards, including lower credit utilization, more payment history, and increasing your average age of accounts.
+While it’s true that an inquiry on your credit report can ding your score a couple of points short term, in reality there are several metrics that can be positively impacted by opening new credit cards, including lower credit utilization and more payment history.

 What matters most is that you don’t utilize too much of your credit, that you make your payments on-time, and that you maintain a decent average age of your credit card accounts.